← Back to projects

 What I built

-- –A conservative AI auditing layer (Ollama and OpenAI) that proposes corrections without overwriting source data, with all suggestions tracked and reviewable
+The initial pipeline produced a structured lexical corpus: headwords with grammatical metadata, source-derived definitions, cross-references, and provenance tracking back to the original page, column, and line.
+A conservative AI auditing layer (Ollama and OpenAI) proposed corrections without overwriting source data, with all suggestions tracked and reviewable.

 Results